The head of England's exams regulator, Sally Collier, has quit after thousands of students' marks were downgraded for exams they were unable to sit.

 Scotland's education secretary John Swinney announced a switch to teacher-assessed grades and results were re-issued.

-But it was not until two weeks later that his counterpart in England, Gavin Williamson, decided to revert to what are known as centre-assessed grades.
+But it was not until two weeks after those results were awarded that his counterpart in England, Gavin Williamson, decided to revert to what are known as centre-assessed grades.

 This meant that hundreds of thousands of A-level results had to be re-issued and GCSE results were rushed through to schools to be released three days after the government U-turn.